trajceskijovan/Spatial-data-analysis/README.md

 The map contains four visualizations, one for each topic: obesity, inactivity, diabetes, and hypertension.
 The goal is to analyze obesity in the USA and related drivers and implications by state.

 Two maps were created with different designs and formats.

+# Map 1:

+# Map 2:

+# Takeaway:

+•	The map indicates a high obesity problem in the state of Mississippi, West Virginia, and Alabama.
+•	We can also see high physical inactivity for the same states compared to the rest of the USA.
+•	Diabetes is highest in West Virginia and Mississippi.
+•	Lastly, hypertension is highest in Mississippi, West Virginia, and Alabama.
+•	This map indicates that the USA needs to develop a targeted strategy for obesity within the SouthEast region.